-The Issuer is subject to the provisions of CRD IV relating to capital adequacy and the monitoring and control of large exposures.
-The capital framework as set out in CRD IV comprises: the Capital Requirements Regulation; the European Union (Capital Requirements) Regulations 2014 and the European Union (Capital Requirements No. 2) Regulations 2014 (together the CRD Regulations), which implement the CRD in Ireland; regulatory technical standards issued by the EBA; and the regulatory guidelines issued by the Central Bank in May 2014, Implementation of Competent Authority Discretions and Options in CRD IV and CRR (the CRD IV Implementation
+The Issuer is subject to the provisions of CRD IV and CRD V relating to capital adequacy and the monitoring and control of large exposures.
+The capital framework as set out in CRD IV and CRD V comprises: the Capital Requirements Regulation; the European Union (Capital Requirements) Regulations 2014 and the European Union (Capital Requirements No. 2) Regulations 2014 (together the CRD Regulations), which implement the CRD in Ireland; and regulatory technical standards issued by the EBA.
+This regulatory package (the CRD Code) sets out, among other things, minimum start up and ongoing capital requirements for licensed banks such as the Issuer.